Zucchini Noodles are not only delicious, they’re a great way to get some more veggies in your diet!

 My zucchini noodles recipe below is for plain noodles, but don’t be afraid to dress them up!
-Serve with baked chicken and blender spaghetti sauce or puttanesca to make an entree, and a bit of fresh fruit for dessert.
+Serve with baked chicken and blender spaghetti sauce or puttanesca to make an entree, and a bit of fresh fruit (or nutella brownies) for dessert.

 Zucchini Noodle Ingredients

 - Zucchini – Make sure the zucchini is fresh and firm.
 Larger ones are easier to spiralize, but smaller ones are usually firmer and less watery.
 Leave the skin on!
 This recipe also works well with summer squash.

 - Butter – Use unsalted butter if possible.
 Salt can be added just before plating, but adding too soon can cause the zucchini to release its water, resulting in soggy noodles.

 ⭐ First, cut your zucchini on the spiral slicer.
 If you don’t have a spiral slicer, you can use a julienne peeler or a mandolin, both of which will give shorter, wider noodles.